 Do I need to spray or line the pan with anything?

 No. Your crust will come off the pan easily if you can get a knife under it.
 If you are using muffin tins, where you will won’t be able to get a knife under the slice, then use a strip of parchment paper to help you lift it out of the dish like shown above.

-Use the gluten-free graham cracker crust with this no-bake vegan cheesecake for a delicious easy treat!
+Use the gluten-free graham cracker crust with this no-bake vegan cheesecake for a deliciously easy treat!